Sterling falls as England heads to second national lockdown | Business

 Sterling falls as England heads to second national lockdown

-Sterling fell against the dollar to its lowest in almost four weeks on Monday after England announced a new national lockdown, but analysts said hopes for a Brexit deal prevented a bigger drop for the currency.
+Sterling fell against the dollar to its lowest in almost four weeks on Monday after England announced a new national lockdown, but analysts said hopes for a Brexit deal prevented the currency from declining further.

 Prime Minister Boris Johnson announced over the weekend that a one-month lockdown across England would start on Thursday.
 Britain has registered more than 20,000 new coronavirus cases a day and scientists warn the worst-case projection of 80,000 dead might be exceeded this winter.
-Senior cabinet minister Michael Gove said the one-month lockdown could be extended further, while finance minister Rishi Sunak said he is hopeful the lockdown will be lifted in December.
+Senior cabinet minister Michael Gove said the one-month lockdown could be extended, while finance minister Rishi Sunak said he hoped it would be lifted in December.

-Sterling was 0.25% lower at $1.2923 by 1055 GMT, after earlier touching its lowest level since Oct.
+Sterling was 0.4% lower at $1.2905 by 1602 GMT, after earlier touching its lowest since Oct.
 07 at $1.2854.
-Versus the euro, the pound was down 0.3% at 90.12 pence .
-Analysts said the impact on sterling of the announcement of a second lockdown in England would be worse if investors weren't already positioning for a Brexit deal.
+Versus the euro, the pound was down 0.3% at 90.13 pence .
+Analysts said the impact on sterling of the announcement of a second lockdown would have been worse if investors were not positioning for a Brexit deal.

-"I would say there is perhaps less anxiety about the lockdown ... because it's been offset to some point by the expectation that in a couple of weeks time there may be a Brexit deal," said Jane Foley, head of FX strategy at Rabobank.
-European Union and British Brexit negotiators are set to continue talks in Brussels this week, in a sign both sides are still pushing to avoid a damaging breakdown in trade when a transition period ends on Dec.
+"I would say there is perhaps less anxiety about the lockdown ... because it's been offset to some point by the expectation that in a couple of weeks' time, there may be a Brexit deal," said Jane Foley, head of FX strategy at Rabobank.
+Britain is working with the European Union to close "significant gaps" in trade talks, Johnson's spokesman said, as both sides seek to avoid a damaging breakdown in trade when a transition period ends on Dec.
 31.

-Foley added, however, that it is unlikely that sterling will "see any significant rebound" if the two sides reach a trade agreement.
-"I don't think a Brexit deal is going to be some sort of panacea for the UK problems," she said.
-In addition, she said, sterling will face damage to the British economy from the new lockdown and rising political tensions going into 2021 as Johnson's popularity declines.
+Foley added, however, that it was unlikely that sterling would "see any significant rebound" if the two sides reached an agreement.
+"I don't think a Brexit deal is going to be some sort of panacea for the UK problems".

+Sterling will reflect damage to the British economy from the new lockdown and rising political tensions going into 2021 as Johnson's popularity declines, Foley said.
+Analysts expect the British economy to contract significantly because of the second lockdown, but by less than the record hit of nearly 20% in the spring.

 - READ MORE ON: